Jarus77/DeepLabv3/README.md

 ## Results
 After training, our DeepLabV3 model achieved a validation accuracy of 39% on the test dataset.
 Loss curves and other metrics are visualized in the results/ directory.

+## Contact
+For questions or collaborations, feel free to reach out at suraj.prasad@iitb.ac.i.